Yash08official/Git_clone_learning/README.md

 HEAD : Pointing to the latest commit that 1 means "that only one commit you want to  undo or removed"

+<h2>If you do 3 4 commit and then you want to tralize that i do want to do it </h2>

+then same process as up above
+then used git log

+there is one unique id will be there of all commit copy it and then you used git reset unique_Id

+this is how you can reset multiple commit